apache/druid-website-src/src/pages/druid-powered.md

 ## Alphaa AI

-We leverage Apache Druid in conjunction with the Alphaa AI Super AI NLP Engine to implement Natural Language Query on billions of rows of data for Alphaa Cloud customers.
+[Alphaa AI](https://alphaa.ai) have leveraged Apache Druid in conjunction with the Alphaa AI Super AI NLP Engine to implement Natural Language Query on billions of rows of data for Alphaa Cloud customers.

 ## Amobee